Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 [jslint](http://jslint.com) or [jshint](http://jshint.com)).
 I find both of these features to be helpful in spotting the sillier things I type.

-If you don't have an editor you like may I suggest [Adobe Brackets][1] or [Scripted Editor][2].
+If you don't have an editor you like may I suggest [Adobe Brackets][1] or [Chrome's Text-app][2].
 They are both built from the same building blocks we use on the web -- HTML, CSS, JavaScript.
 That makes it easy to extend and improve to meet your own needs.
 They also come out of the box with syntax highlighting and jslint/jshint.

 [1]: http://brackets.io "Adobe Brackets is a text editor written in JavaScript, CSS and HTML.
 It is free and open source."
-[2]: https://github.com/scripted-editor/scripted "Like Brackets is is build from JavaScript, CSS and HTML and is also open source."
+[2]: https://github.com/GoogleChrome/text-app "A text editor without jslint also built from JavaScript, CSS and HTML.
+Runs as a Chrome web app."
 [node]: http://nodejs.org "A JavaScript environment for building network, file system and other services"

 ### A word about Node